Frontiers journals are at the top of citation and impact metrics

 The specialty section Nuclear Medicine is dedicated to the publication of results from preclinical research, translational research and clinical studies applied to nuclear medicine.
 Nuclear Medicine aims to publish studies from the entire field of nuclear medicine: results from the routine use of nuclear medicine tools for imaging and therapy, from clinical trials, experimental molecular imaging and radionuclide therapy in humans and animals, research on radiobiology, radiopharmaceuticals, quantitative imaging and dosimetry.
 The section Nuclear Medicine has a particular interest in:

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, Emerging Sources Citation Index, CLOCKSS

 PMCID: all published articles receive a PMCID

-Nuclear Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Nuclear Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Nuclear Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.